-PROVISIONS RESTRICTING TRANSFER.
+Provisions Restricting Transfer.
 The trustees are prohibited from selling or encumbering any shares held in the Schnitzer Trust.
-The Schnitzer Trust Agreement prohibits shareholders who are parties from selling or otherwise transferring their voting trust certificates or their shares of Class B Common Stock except to other persons in their family group or to entities controlled by such persons.
+The Schnitzer Trust Agreement contains transfer restrictions binding on both holders of voting trust certificates and holders of shares of Class B Common Stock distributed from the Schnitzer Trust, unless such restrictions are waived by the trustees.
+Accordingly, the shares of Class B Common Stock distributed from the Schnitzer Trust on March 31, 2001 remained subject to the transfer restrictions of the Schnitzer Trust Agreement, although the trustees have waived such restrictions with respect to 640,000 of the shares of Class B Common Stock outstanding as of August 31, 2001.
+The Schnitzer Trust Agreement prohibits shareholders who are subject thereto from selling or otherwise transferring their voting trust certificates or their shares of Class B Common Stock except to other persons in their family group or to entities controlled by such persons.
 Such transfers are also restricted by the Company's Restated Articles of Incorporation.
-A holder of voting trust certificates is permitted to sell the shares of Class B Common Stock represented by his or her certificates by first directing the trustees to convert the shares into Class A Common Stock which will then be distributed to the holder free from restrictions under the agreement.
-However, before causing any shares to be converted, a holder must offer the shares (or the voting trust certificates representing the shares) to the other voting trust certificate holders who may purchase the shares at the current market price for the Class A Common Stock.
-After the expiration of the voting trust, these transfer restrictions will continue to apply to the Class B Common Stock formerly held by the trust unless terminated by agreement of the holders of two-thirds of the Class B Common Stock held by each family group.
+A holder of voting trust certificates is permitted to sell or make a charitable gift of the shares of Class B Common Stock represented by his or her certificates by first directing the trustees to convert the shares into Class A Common Stock, which will then be distributed to the holder free from restrictions under the agreement.
+Similarly, a holder of Class B Common Stock subject to the transfer restrictions is permitted to sell or make a charitable gift of the holder's Class B Common Stock by first converting the shares into Class A Common Stock, which will then be free from restrictions under the agreement.
+However, before causing any shares to be converted for sale, a holder must offer the shares (or the voting trust certificates representing the shares) to the other voting trust certificate holders who may purchase the shares at the current market price for the Class A Common Stock or exchange shares of Class A Common Stock owned by them for the Clas